scozv/tango/type/quickfind.md

 <a name="quickfind"></a>
 ## QuickFind
-When we construct a `QuickFind`, we pass `n` as the capacity of the quick find.
+When construct a `QuickFind`, we pass `n` as the capacity of the quick find.
 We mark the elements in quick find from `0` to `n-1` (inclusive).

 Different algorithms of quick find bring us different growth of the cost, see below: